Just For Fun: Notable References to TV Tropes

 - The University of Southern California digital news magazine has an article about TV Tropes here.

-- The comic series Transformers More Than Meets The Eye has had two references to TV Tropes so far, in the form of drinks.
-One in issue #11 called "Nightmare Fuel" and one in issue #13 called "Mood Whiplash".
-Should be noted that Roberts is known to visit tvtropes on occasion.
+- The comic series Transformers: More than Meets the Eye has had three references to TV Tropes so far, in the form of drinks.
+Issue #11 had "Nightmare Fuel", issue #13 had "Mood Whiplash", and issue #18 had "Berzerker Button".
+Should be noted that Roberts is known to visit here on occasion.

-- Similarly, the Kickstarter beta of the new Fate: Core system (link) has the following advice about the setting for a Fate game:
+- Fate: Core system (link) has the following advice about the setting for a Fate game:

 If you're inventing a setting, you have more work cut out for you.
 It's beyond the scope of this chapter to tell you how to make a setting; we're assuming you already know how to do that if that's what you're choosing to do.
 (Besides, we live in a vast world of media.
 See tvtropes.org if you don't believe us.)